 If someone makes an occupiers liability claim, during the case the court will consider whether the occupier breached their duty of care.
 Just because an accident has happened, it doesn't necessarily mean the occupier neglected their duties.

-In a recent case, a man called Mr Cook was injured when he slipped on ice on an unmanned car park owned by Swansea City Council.
-He brought a claim against the Council on the basis that they should have gritted the car park when ice was forecast.
-The Council didn't have a pro-active system of gritting the car park, but relied on members of the public to report snow or ice before sending out a gritting crew.
+In a recent case, a man was injured when he slipped on ice on an unmanned car park owned by the local council.
+He brought a claim against the council on the basis that they should have gritted the car park when ice was forecast.
+The council didn't have a pro-active system of gritting the car park, but relied on members of the public to report snow or ice before sending out a gritting crew.

-Mr Cook lost his case.
-The Court compared the costs of pro-actively gritting the car park when ice or snow was forecast to the risks of someone slipping and being injured.
+The injured man lost his case.
+The court compared the costs of pro-actively gritting the car park when ice or snow was forecast to the risks of someone slipping and being injured.
 They found that the costs of pro-active gritting would have been disproportionately expensive.
-So they concluded that the Council had taken reasonable care to protect visitors to the car park with their policy of re-active gritting.
+So they concluded that the council had taken reasonable care to protect visitors to the car park with their policy of re-active gritting.

-Although Mr Cook lost his claim against the Council, there are many examples of injured people winning their claims after being involved in an accident in a public place as a result of the failure of the occupier to ensure that the premises were safe for visitors.
+Although this individual lost his claim against the council, there are many examples of injured people winning their claims after being involved in an accident in a public place as a result of the failure of the occupier to ensure that the premises were safe for visitors.

 Accidents at work and occupiers liability